jaymineh/eCommerceSite/README.md

                         while ($row = mysqli_fetch_assoc($res)) { ?>
 ```

+After modifying the `index.php` file, restart the database service so the new changes are taken into effect.

 > ON a multi-node setup remember to provide the IP address of the database server instead of `localhost`.

 7. Test